On this page:

 What is the role of the Merit Protection Commissioner?

-The Merit Protection Commissioner (the Commissioner) is an independent statutory office holder appointed by the Governor-General.
+The Merit Protection Commissioner is an independent statutory office holder with functions aimed at ensuring accountability and integrity in APS employment decision-making.

 What does the Merit Protection Commissioner do?

-- conducting independent reviews of employment actions including Code of Conduct decisions
+- conducting independent reviews of employment actions, including Code of Conduct decisions and promotion reviews

 Why have a system of review?

-An impartial, independent and fair system of review:
+An impartial, independent and fair system of review of employment decisions:

 - encourages positive, respectful and professional working relationships